MSU-CSE491/CSE491/projects.md

 # Project Topics

-Each group will work on a component of a larger, modular agent-based system.
-Depending on which components are chosen by teams, we will be producing either a game, a scientific simulation, or both.
-Individual components will require different sets of skills.
+In order to provide a real-world experience for your project, the course as a whole will be working on a single, over-arching software framework.
+Specifically, each project group will work on a component of a larger, modular agent-based system.
+Different sets of modules will interact through an API that we establish as a group, making some very different executables possible.
+Depending on which components are chosen by teams, we will be producing either games, scientific simulations, or (more likely) both.
+Individual components will require different sets of skills and ideally provide students with an experience that lines up with their skill set and interests.

 Each executable will be composed of at least three modules:
 1. A **World**, which implements the environment where the agents will be interactions.